Prag8855/aab/content/guides/germany-sign-fonts.md

 Date_created: 2020-01-20
 ---

+This guide lists fonts that are used in Germany.

+{% include "_blocks/tableOfContents.html" %}

 ## Official font for Berlin

 **[Berlin Type](https://www.hvdfonts.com/custom-cases/berlin-type)** is the font used on official posters from the city of Berlin.
 It is free to use.